-Here are 5 immediate and easy ways to respond to your inner critic so that you can keep creating the life of your dreams.
+Here are 5 quick and easy ways to respond to your inner critic so that you can keep creating the life of your dreams.

-Some people have stronger inner critics than others, but most people at one time in their lives have struggled to believe positive things that are said about them...
+Some people have more vigorous inner critics than others, but most people at one time in their lives have struggled to believe positive things that are said about them...

 While our inner critic can be a motivating force that pushes us to work harder and ...
 Or is it your inner critic telling you that you messed up on a project and you…

 This inner critic might meet you at work.
 “You’re under too much pressure.
 You’ll never get everything done.
 No one even notices you.

 Are you constantly going to battle with your Inner Critic?
 It doesn’t have to be that way.
 Instead, learn how to respect your Inner Critic while still keeping him in line.

 Don’t let your inner critic control you.
 Instead, try one of these small actions to break the negative cycle and stop beating yourself up.

 Question: My songs don’t end up sounding like what I imagined.
 What can I do to make music that’s closer to what I hear in my imagination?

 If you’re the type who struggles with an overly critical inner voice, you can ...
 Use the Three P’s to Defeat Your Inner Critic and Think Positively.

 Happily, there are many ways to muzzle that inner critic for good. ...
 When we’re beating ourselves up, a tiny blunder is inflated into an epic…